 - Arrive: LHR Terminal 5, 13:25, 2m late

 - Seats: 7A, 7B

 - Equipment: Boeing 767-300

 The day started way too early.
 Princess Cruises insisted that we needed to leave the ship at 6:45 to make it to the airport in time for our 11:45 flight.
-And sure enough, we end up getting to the airport by 8 – way too early, as the check-in counter didn’t even open until 8:45.
+Sure enough, we end up getting to the airport by 8.
+Way too early, as the check-in counter didn’t even open until 8:45.
 Bah.
 At least we were at the front of the line.
 After a quick security check and then a train ride over to the G gates, we discovered that British Airways is apparently too cheap to provide lounge access to Club Europe passengers in Rome.
-This would have been a major downer, but fortunately, we were bailed out by my recently acquired Citi Prestige credit card (NOTE: I do not receive sign-up bonuses for this card, nor am I suggesting you apply for one; I am just pointing out one of the benefits).
-The card comes with a Priority Pass Select membership as part of the annual fee, which allowed my wife and I to access the Le Anfore lounge to pass the time (review forthcoming).
+This would have been a major downer, but fortunately, we were bailed out by my recently acquired Citi Prestige credit card.
+The card’s Priority Pass membership allowed my wife and I to access the Le Anfore lounge to pass the time.

 The lounge is only a short walk to the gate, and we arrived a few minutes before scheduled boarding time, but for some unannounced reason, boarding was delayed about 15 minutes.
 The boarding area was once again a bit chaotic, though not nearly as bad as the mess we encountered in London on the way down.
 Once onboard, though, the purser once again warmly greeted us and showed us to our seats.
 The cabin was identical to plane we flew on from London to Istanbul a week earlier, with the same blue leather seats, 2-2-2 configuration, and small bins.
 Fortunately, we were able to successfully reserve our seats in advance this time, though this came at the price of $33 apiece for the privilege.